Regent Park: Evolution from a transitional community to a residential community

 Regent Park was designed as a transitional community.
 It was to house people experiencing financial difficulties, or socioeconomic adjustment support.
 Most residents were on social assistance and working residents paid rent proportional to their income (average total income of individuals in 2010 was $38,714).
 In the last two decades Regent Park has also become an immigrant community, as immigrants facing difficulties settling in Canada end up living there.
-Thus, the community is always viewed and administrated as a transitional community.
+Thus, the community is always viewed and administered as a transitional community.
 This contributed to the concentration of a socially marginalized population and various social ills of Regent Park.
 In particular, a transitional community failed to generate the awareness, interest and commitment of its residents to invest in the development and sustainability of a higher quality of life.

 Culture

 Various community groups, including the Salvation Army, have been highly active in promoting a positive sense of community and community representation, and in pursuing a higher quality of life.
-The CRC, which has operated since 1965, offers healthy meals, free clothing, showers and laundry facilities, housing supports, drop-in, life skills and food skills programs.
+The CRC (formerly the Christian Resource Centre), which has operated since 1965, offers healthy meals, free clothing, showers and laundry facilities, housing supports, drop-in, life skills and food skills programs.
 Additionally, they provide the only not-for-profit social housing in Regent Park.
 Every year, they host Taste of Regent Park in the Big Park, with a pay-what-you-can community catered meal, local vendors and live entertainment.
 Another such organization is Regent Park Focus Youth Media Arts Centre, which "uses media technology as a tool to employ young people, enhance resiliency, bridge information gaps, increase civic engagement, promote health and effect positive change."
-Pathways to Education is a program of the Regent Park Community Health Centre that promotes "individual health and the health of the community by addressing the two principal social determinants of health: education and income."
+Community Development is a program of the Regent Park Community Health Centre that promotes "individual health and the health of the community by addressing the two principal social determinants of health: education and income."
 Moreover, there are various cultural associations such as Regent Park Tamil Cultural Association, which aim to promote intra and inter cultural development and exchange and to foster a healthier community.